harleycalvert/nvims/docs/DATABASE.md

 - `CONSTRAINT chk_extension_logic CHECK ( (has_approved_extension = false) OR (has_approved_extension = true AND extension_approved_date IS NOT NULL AND extension_revised_end_date IS NOT NULL) )`

 #### `training_plans`

+Training plan extension for a program enrolment (1:1 via unique FK to `student_course_enrollments`).
+Records the drafted, student-signed, RTO-signed, and fully-executed dates for the formalised training plan document, plus any review date and delivery strategy notes.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|